jethrolarson/interview-questions/checkboxes/README.md

 3. `npm start` to start the dev server
 4. Open `public/index.html` and uncomment the scripts based on your language/framework preferences.

+If you're using VSCode open the workspace in the parent folder.

 For typescript:
 In another terminal `npm run watch`